adityaarakal/instant-express-manager/README.md

 # Expense Manager

-A full-stack React PWA TypeScript application with Node.js/Express backend for tracking and managing personal expenses.
+A React PWA TypeScript application for tracking and managing personal expenses using localStorage.

 ## Features

 - 🚀 Progressive Web App (PWA) with offline support
 - 📱 Fully responsive design for mobile and desktop
 - 💰 Monetization via ads and in-app purchases
-- 🔒 Secure backend API with TypeScript
+- 💾 LocalStorage-based data persistence (no backend required)
 - 🎨 Modern pixel-perfect UI/UX with responsive layouts
 - 📊 Expense tracking by categories
 - 📈 Analytics and insights dashboard